 1,000 megabytes = 1 gigabytes

-As you can see from the table above, that’s really fast.
+As you can see from above, that’s really fast.
 This bandwidth tier is usually offered by fiber-optic providers, Pilot included, and might be a perfect fit for businesses that need aggressive bandwidth performance such as video editors.

 Pilot’s local support team is here for you.Contact Support